aniusw/chessconverter/docs/index.markdown

 ## Get it now, it's free!

 ## Donations
-If you think ChessConverter is helpful, please consider supporting our development.
+If you like ChessConverter and want to say thanks, or encourage me to do more, you can buy me a coffee via [ko-fi](https://ko-fi.com/aniusw) or [buymeacoffee](https://bmc.link/aniusw)!

 ## Support
 If you have any question, comment or idea, please reach us via WhatApp or WeChat.